SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - Ex attack will now spawn a couple of normal otter spirits in addition to Ex otter spirits

 Saki:
- - Overall shot damage has been increased //
  - C1, skill, and Ex attack now require less meter
  - Ex wolf spirit health has been increased
  - Ex wolf spirits now lose health when scoped